 Part cookbook and part essay collection, Paul Bertolli's Cooking by Hand offers more than just recipes.
 Bertolli shares his personal thoughts on cooking, as well as the essential techniques all home cooks need to master when it comes to cooking Italian cuisine.
 Immerse yourself in the heart and soul of Italian cooking by adding this cookbook to your arsenal.

 Everyday Italian by Giada De Laurentiis

 If you're a Giada fan, you need to add this cookbook to your collection.
 This is the perfect solution for those who want a beautiful, flavorful Italian dinner, but don't have a lot of time on busy weeknights.
 You'll learn how to make 125 simple Italian recipes that taste incredible but are ready in a flash.

-Lidia's Celebrate Like an Italian, Lidia Matticchio Bastianich
+Lidia's Celebrate Like an Italian by Lidia Matticchio Bastianich

-Lidia Matticchio Bastianich is one of the biggest names in Italian cooking in America, so her cookbook is one that should definitely be in your kitchen.
-This cookbook teaches you how to entertain with Italian flair.
+Lidia Matticchio Bastianich is one of the biggest names in Italian cooking in America, so her cookbook should definitely be in your kitchen and it teaches you how to entertain with Italian flair.
 Whether you're hosting a dinner party, a wedding rehearsal dinner, or a birthday, you'll find everything you need in the 220 recipes to make every meal a party.